Nico: Legacy

-Marianne Faithfull recorded "Song For Nico" on her LP Kissin' Time in 2002.

 Two of Nico's songs from Chelsea Girl, "The Fairest of the Seasons" and "These Days", both written by Jackson Browne, were featured in Wes Anderson's film The Royal Tenenbaums.

 Several biographical works on Nico have appeared, both in print and film.
 The first, in 1992, was Songs They Never Play on the Radio, a book by James Young that draws on his association with Nico in her last years.
 In 1993, Nico: The Life and Lies of an Icon by musicologist Richard Witts covered Nico's entire life and career.
-The 1995 documentary Nico Icon by Susanne Ofteringer examined the many facets of Nico's life with contributions from those who knew her, including her colleagues Reed and Cale.
+The 1995 documentary Nico Icon by Susanne Ofteringer examined the many facets of Nico's life with contributions from people who knew her, including her colleagues Reed and Cale.
 In 2015, Lutz Graf-Ulbrich, Nico's former partner and accompanist in the late 1970s, published Nico: In the Shadow of the Moon Goddess, an account of his time with Nico.
 In the 2018 biopic Nico, 1988 directed by Susanna Nicchiarelli, Trine Dyrholm portrays Nico on a journey across Europe during her last tour.

 In 2019, Manchester International Festival put on a production called The Nico Project.
 It was a theatrical re-telling of Nico's 1968 album The Marble Index starring Maxine Peake.

-In 2021, the book "You Are Beautiful and You Are Alone: The Biography of Nico", by Jennifer Otter Bickerdike, was released.